Animtim/apc40-linux/README.md

 -"Nudge-" reduces bpm, "Nudge+" increases it

+-The midi output is functional since July 2019, building seq64 from the git branch midi_control.
+Clip launch buttons are yellow when not playing, green when playing, blinking-green when Queued and turned off when empty.

+-For the midi output to be able to control the controller leds, the input must use the Note-Off events from releasing the clip launch buttons (else if using the Note-On events from pressing the button, leds always turn off at button release anyway).

 Side notes:

 -You can combine Snapshot and Replace (first press snapshot, then replace, then the new patterns, then restore)